 There is access to lecturers informally and through a formal 'office hours' system.
-Meetings with personal tutors are held twice a term.
+Two meetings with personal tutors are also held in each term.
 Another feedback channel is through the student representatives, which also take part in staff-student committee meetings.